 What is B2B2C?

-B2B2C (business to business to consumer) is an e-commerce model where businesses access customers through another business but are able to interact directly with customers under their own brand.
+B2B2C, or business-to-business-to-consumer, is an eCommerce model where businesses access customers through a third party but are unable to interact directly through their own brand.

-- Pladur, the leading drywall provider in Spain, wanted to differentiate itself from the increasing competition in its sector.
-So they created a B2B2C e-commerce platform where employees, distributors, and customers were all on the same solution.
-Not only are customers able to purchase easily online, but since everything is connected, logistics and warehouse management is simplified, significantly reducing lead times in order fulfillment processes.
+Pladur, the leading drywall provider in Spain, differentiates itself from competitors via a B2B2C eCommerce platform.
+Employees, distributors, and customers all utilize the same solution, enabling simple purchase experiences, connected logistics and manufacturing management, and significantly reduced lead times in order fulfillment processes.

-- Tuff Shed, a manufacturer of storage sheds and garages, has stores across the US but is also in national retailers, such as Home Depot.
-Customers can access Tuff Shed’s online product builder through devices located in Home Depot stores.
-Even though customers are shopping through Home Depot, Tuff Shed retains its branding through the devices and is able to directly collect customer information.
+Tuff Shed, a manufacturer of storage sheds and garages, has stores across the U.S. However, through a B2B2C partnership with national retailers such as Home Depot, customers can access Tuff Shed’s online product builder through devices located in chain stores.
+In this way, a shopper remains a Home Depot customer, but Tuff Shed maintains branding and consumer data collection.